therealchjones/plex-admin/README.md

    deploy_local.sh
 4. Edit variables in admin-secrets_local.sh and deploy_local.sh as needed
 5. Run deploy_local.sh to move files to the appropriate directories
+6. Checkout appropriate node_modules and VS Code extensions
-6. Edit source files in the `plex-admin/` directory hierarchy from step 1
+7. Edit source files in the `plex-admin/` directory hierarchy from step 1
-7. Repeat steps 5-6 as desired
+8. Repeat steps 5-6 as desired
-8. Submit pull request as desired
+9. Submit pull request as desired

-## Capabilities

-- When was the most recent episode, and do we have it?
-- When is the next episode?

 ## Development Notes

 - Comments are important and plentiful.
 Read them.
+Write more.
 - If testing on a local machine while the API proxy is on a remote server and requires authentication, you may need to allow "third-party cookies" in your browser to access the scripts (in addition to properly setting up the remote server)